wilkelab/cowplot/README.md

 # Installation

-To install this package, you need the devtools package.
+You can install the latest development version of this package using the devtools package.
 In your R console, simply enter:

     devtools::install_github("wilkelab/cowplot")

 Note that cowplot is in the early stages of development.
-While you may find it useful for certain graphing problems you encounter, it may have major problems or undergo substantial changes in the near future.
+While you may find it useful for certain graphing problems you encounter, it may have major problems or undergo substantial changes in the future.
 In particular, at this point I make no guarantees that the default theme will remain unchanged.

 # Usage